intel/ai-innovation-bridge/ai-super-reference-kit-2023/pharmaceutical_manufacturing_business/README.md

 All components are adeptly optimized for the Intel® 4th Generation Xeon® Scalable processors, demonstrating the convergence of AI innovation and pharmaceutical manufacturing.

 ### How we built the Pharmaceutical Manufacturing Business Kit
-1. **Picking the Kits:** After identifying that we wanted to address inefficiencies in the pharmaceutical manufacturing lifecycle, we explored the AI Reference Kits and Edge AI Reference Kits to identify use cases (Figure 3) that closely resembled the challenges we wanted to solve with our prototype.
+1. **Picking the Kits:** After identifying that we wanted to address inefficiencies in the pharmaceutical manufacturing lifecycle, we explored the [AI Reference Kits](https://www.intel.com/content/www/us/en/developer/topic-technology/artificial-intelligence/reference-kit-library.html) and [Edge AI Reference Kits](https://www.intel.com/content/www/us/en/developer/topic-technology/edge-5g/open-potential.html) to identify use cases that closely resembled the challenges we wanted to solve with our prototype.

 ![image](https://github.com/intel/AI-Hackathon/assets/57263404/6abe23e4-19e2-4cd7-919e-a010e3885420)

 2. **Cloning the Repos:** After identifying the Demand Forecasting, Visual QA/QC, Predictive Maintenance, and Chatbot reference kits, we cloned the appropriate repositories to gain access to the source code.
 For example, to clone the Predictive Asset Maintenance Kit, run `git clone https://github.com/oneapi-src/predictive-asset-health-analytics.git`

 3. **Refactoring Kits:** The reference kits were structured as command-line Python scripts.
-Consequently, we refined these scripts into Python modules and libraries, preparing them for seamless integration with the APIs we planned to develop subsequently.
+Consequently, we refactored these scripts into Python modules and libraries, preparing them for seamless integration with the APIs we planned to develop subsequently.

   For example, we refactored the Predictive Asset Maintenance Kit, originally designed to predict when powerlines need to be maintained.
 We pivoted the   original use case into a predictive tool for maintaining robotics equipment on the pharma product production line.